waritheddine/MAPPIN/README.md

      You'll need to perform an the all-against-all run of BLAST between all the nodes of the two networks.
 You should store the results in 3 files:

-        A-B.evals,  A-A.evals, B-B.evals
+        A-B.sim,  A-A.sim, B-B.sim

      The files contain, as their names indicate, the results of BLAST runs between species A & B, A & A, and B & B, respectively.
-IMPORTANT: for files containing Blast scores between two species, the filename should have the species names in lexicographic order, i.e., A-B.evals is expected, not B-A.evals.
+IMPORTANT: for files containing Blast scores between two species, the filename should have the species names in lexicographic order, i.e., A-B.sim is expected, not B-A.sim.

-     The first 5 lines of the A-B.evals file are:
+     The first 5 lines of the A-B.sim file are:

      ====== BEGIN ========
      a0      b0      1